Call Before You Dig

 Call 811 or 800-252-1166 or visit http://www.gopherstateonecall.org.
 Gopher State One Call will arrange to locate underground facilities such as electric, gas, telephone, etc.

 - (WI) Digger's Hotline

 If you damage a buried facility without calling for a locate, you will be financially responsible for the damage, as well as a fine of up to $2,000.
 Never rely solely on utility maps.
 They could be outdated and the markings may be off.
 Wait for the site to be marked.
 Respect all markings and dig with care.

 Reading Locator Flags

 Flags and locator marks indicate the direction the utility is running.
 But they do not tell you how deep it is buried.
-The only way you can find out - is to carefully expose it yourself.
+The only way you can find out is to carefully expose it yourself.
 Hand digging is the safest way to see how deep underground utilities are buried.

 - Create a tolerance zone to provide a margin of error in case the locator marks are slightly off.
 A tolerance zone is the width of an underground utility plus a specified distance on both sides.
 Do not use power-digging equipment within this zone.

 - Never use pointed shovels or tools.
 Use a blunt-nosed shovel to loosen dirt and a regular shovel to remove it.
 Dig at an angle so the shovel is parallel to the underground utility.

 - For directional drilling, make sure the drill head is at least three feet away from any utility.
 Always calibrate the bore head and locating device before each job.
 Dig potholes so you can visually see the drill head.